 Every immigrant who marries a U.S. citizen becomes an "immediate relative," in immigration law terms, and theoretically eligible for a green card.
 But that doesn’t mean they’re eligible to get that green card by adjusting status, even if they’re in the United States.

-There are numerous requirements for being eligible for adjustment of status:
+There are numerous requirements for being eligible to use the adjustment of status procedure:

 The main form you must complete is Form I-485, Application to Register Permanent Residence or Adjust Status.